After 35 years, NASA’s amazing new space telescope is ready to launch

 “We thought he was crazy,” laughs Illingworth of Giacconi’s proposal.
 “Not only did most of the technologies to achieve this not exist, but we didn’t even have a way of getting it there.
 He just dropped a bomb and then let the three of us figure it out.”

 And so, in addition to their day jobs on the Hubble, the trio began a side gig conjuring the Next Generation Space Telescope (NGST), its initial moniker before getting its official name—honoring James E. Webb, NASA’s administrator from 1961 to 1968—in 2002.
+(The name choice came under fire this year over Webb’s alleged compliance with federal homophobic policies in the 1950s and ’60s.)
 Bely’s telescope design background had him researching a game-changing approach of using sunshields to passively cool large-scale telescopes to lower temperatures.
 Stockman brought a keen understanding of telescope instruments.
 The three brainstormed concepts on imaging, thermal dynamics, and orbital maneuvers over coffee in the STScI cafeteria and at one another’s computers, sketching rudimentary designs on the half-hour drives to meetings at NASA Goddard Space Flight Center in Greenbelt, Maryland.
 “Both of the guys were very friendly and easy to interact with,” Illingworth says.

 “Those were exciting days,” adds Bely, now 84.
 “Such a large telescope, covering a wide spectral range and located beyond the moon, had never been constructed before.”